 Retail traders may be able to beat hedge funds, but we’re living in denial if we ignore the ways hedge funds do have an advantage.
 Therefore, before we get into the advantages retail traders have and how they can use them to beat hedge funds, we’ll quickly walk through the areas where hedge funds have an advantage.
 The advantages we’ll discuss follow into the following six categories:

 - Top Quality Infrastructure

-A significant advantage for hedge funds and other institutional traders is that they have more bargaining power.
-This increased bargaining power is due to their access to larger amounts of capital.
+A significant advantage for hedge funds and other institutional traders is more bargaining power.
+This increased bargaining power is due to their access to more significant amounts of capital.
 Even comparatively small firms often manage far more than any retail trader.
-Once you take larger firms into account, the numbers become even more dramatic.
+The numbers become even more dramatic once you take larger firms into account.
 According to HFR, in 2016, the total assets invested in hedge funds exceeded $3 trillion.

 Hedge funds and other institutional traders use this capital to give them more bargaining power, which they can use to help them get lower execution costs, commission rebates, margin fees, etc. Institutions can complete trades at a lower cost than retail traders.